Brugg: Sport

-FC Brugg play at Stadion Au in the town.
-The team currently (2014) play in Liga 2. which is the sixth highest tier in the Swiss football pyramid.

 SLRG Baden-Brugg is one of the most famous Lifesaving and Surflifesaving Clubs in Switzerland.
 Trainings are held on the Aare or at the Badi Brugg.

+FC Brugg

+FC Brugg is the town's football club.
+As of 2014 the team plays in Liga 2. which is the sixth highest tier in the Swiss football pyramid.
+The club narrowly missed out on promotion to the Challenge League after losing a playoff match, on 24 May 2008, against SC Zofingen in Schötz.

+FC Brugg play their home games at Stadion Au.
+The capacity is 3,300 with 300 seats and 3,000 standing places.

 Transportation

 Brugg is an important crossroads.
 Two national highways meet in town, A3 motorway (Basel – Zürich – Chur) and A5 motorway (Lausanne – Biel/Bienne – Waldshut).
 Access to the A3 is located four kilometers south, between Hausen and Lupfig.
 There is also access to A1 motorway a further four kilometers to the south in the town of Mägenwil.
 Through traffic in town is no longer directed into the old town; instead, it is led around it on the Mittlere Umfahrung, or intermediary bypass, which is composed of a tunnel under the town's cemetery and the Casino Bridge over the Aare.

 Brugg AG railway station is located at a junction of three separate Swiss Federal Railways (SBB) lines.
 The most important of these is the Bözberg line between Zürich and Basel.
 The other, less-traveled lines pass through the Aare Valley towards Aarau and through the Birrfeld (Birr field) towards Lenzburg.
 Interregional trains leave Brugg for Basel SBB, Bern, Zürich Hauptbahnhof, and Zürich Airport.
 Regional trains travel to Aarau (via Wildegg or Lenzburg) and towards Baden and Wettingen.
 Brugg is also the terminus of the commuter rail (German: S-Bahn) line S12, part of Zürich's ZVV system.

 Post buses to Bad Zurzach, Birr, Dättwil, Döttingen, Frick, Laufenburg, Linn, Mellingen, Mönthal, Remigen, Scherz and Thalheim leave regularly from the train station.
 In addition, there are two local lines to Brugg-Bodenacker and Unterwindisch.